yactouat/pips_channel_personal-website_api/README.md

   ]
   ```

-- blog posts contents are retrieved from GCP Cloud Storage; in order for the API to be able to access the files, you'll need to [configure a secret in the GCP](https://cloud.google.com/run/docs/configuring/secrets) ...
+- blog posts contents are retrieved from GCP Cloud Storage; in order for the API to be able to access the files, you'll need to [configure a secret in the GCP](https://cloud.google.com/run/docs/configuring/secrets) so that your Cloud Run service can access the stored blog posts contents
+  - the secret name should be named `GCP_STORAGE_CREDENTIALS` and the value should be another (or the same) Cloud Run service account JSON key file

 ## Contribution guidelines